 Twelve years later, I finally got a chance to explore it.
 But best of all, I did it with my family, and that was worth waiting for all along.

 So if you are wondering what to do with kids in New York City, the Intrepid is a good addition.

 Is the Intrepid Sea Air and Space Museum a Good Kid’s Museum in New York

-The day we arrived it was raining.
-Everyone kept telling me that the Intrepid is an outdoor museum and I need to come back.
-But with a restrictive schedule we decided to just go for it.
-I mean, its summer, the rain is warm and it wasn’t pouring.
-A little rain never hurt no one.
+The day we arrived, it was raining.
+Everyone kept telling me that Intrepid is an outdoor museum and I need to come back.
+But with a restrictive schedule, we decided to just go for it.
+I mean, it’s summer, the rain is warm, and it wasn’t pouring.
+A little rain never hurt anyone.

 2. Exhibits – The boat is a historical monument and at one point was one of the greatest navy ships of all time during three wars.
 Over 6000 men lived and fought on here.